iyuhptop/yam/README.md

 YAM is INSPIRED from OAM, while the implementation is Totally different from OAM runtime KubeVela or CrossPlane.

+: JSON Schema + TypeScript !

+YAM introduce two level environment definition: 'stack:envTag', while engTag is optional, cluster level dynamic values could be inherited from stack level, designed for large scale and multiple region deployment

 Both are built for separation of concerns, both are app centric.
 - Platform Engineer: how to provide an easy to use, scalable, stable, secure, cloud native platform?
 - Dev: how to run, access, observe my app ?
 - Ops: how to operate the app ?

-Dev and Ops DO NOT want to learn every field meaning of K8S Resources and so many CRDs!
+Dev and Ops DO NOT want to learn every field meaning of K8S Resources and so many CRDs !

 Differences:
 - OAM is trait and workflow focused, while YAM is operation lifecycle focused. fill a few fields, then, it just works !
-- OAM runtime KubeVela use Cuelang to define and validate the model, while YAM use json schema + TypeScript handler
+- OAM runtime KubeVela use Cuelang to define and validate the model, while YAM YAM glued plugins together in another programmable approach, use JSON Schema + TypeScript Functions.
+Yaml -> JSON Schema -> TypeScript Types
 - OAM needs extra kubernetes CRD and runtime, YAM is a lightweight tool, on-prem or cloud console is optional
 - YAM has a more flexible way of managing environment related parameters or variables.
-- YAM is written by Node.js
+- YAM is written by Node.js, release as npm package / single binary, lightweight, and, Totally Non-intrusive !
 - YAM leverages existing languages: TypeScript for Platform Engineer, Yaml for Application Developer/Operator
-- YAM leverages existing DevOps tech stack Holistically: Terraform/Pulumi/Helm/CRD Operators/..., could be easily integrated to ANY CI/CD system
+- YAM leverages existing DevOps tech stack Holistically: Terraform/Pulumi/Helm/CRD Operators/..., could be easily integrated to ANY CI/CD system, also some KubeVela & CrossPlane components, like cloud providers, terraform controller
+- YAM split operation workflow to two stages, plan & apply (inspired from terraform), also support direct apply mode.
+- YAM has could send HTTP requests (and do anything you want) in plugins, make it easily integrating with other infrastructures, not only composing YAMLs.

 # YAM is:
 - From platform engineer perspective, it links IaaS(Terraform), Kubernetes CRD Operators, Helm Charts, Project Management Systems, ... all stuff, with the Application, defining a standardized workflow of Operating Cloud Services, expose it throw Streamlined, Concise, Extensible, Holistic Models